tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

 Teacher's Pet is a Discord Bot for class instructors to streamline their Discord servers.
 Discord is a great tool for communication and its functionalities can be enhanced by bots and integrations.

-For 4.0, we created new tools for instructors and students to use to improve course communication.
-After version 3.0's success, we decided we wanted to improve upon some of its features including spam and saved links.
-We also wanted to add a few more exciting features that would really drive engagement with our bot, for example, the AI chat and student ranking feature.
-Our main objective for 4.0 was to make using Discord a more controlled and enjoyable experience.
+For 5.0, we created new tools for instructors and students to use to improve course communication.
+After version 4.0's success, we decided we wanted to improve upon some of its features including spam, profanity settings, penalty, awarding-penalize XP, QNA channel etc. Our main objective for 5.0 was to make using Discord a more controlled and enjoyable experience.

 <hr />